12 Tips to Negotiating and Buying a Franchise Resale

 12. Have a viable plan B so that you don’t feel forced into the deal.

 Buying a franchise resale is a big decision.
 The ability to walk away from a deal gives you leverage and confidence.
 Whether your plan B is to simply wait for another deal in the future or to move forward with another deal now, it’s better to be in a position to choose from the best of multiple options than to be stuck with only one option.
 Don’t be afraid to consider more than one franchise resale at a time.

 You, like so many others, are on the way to realizing the first half of the American Dream… owning your own successful franchise!
 While we’ve provided you with our top tips on how to negotiate and buy a franchise resale, there are many other great pointers to consider as well.
 We encourage you to continue to learn more about negotiating and buying an existing franchise so you can get a win-win deal done.
 You will find our article “The 3 Types of Franchise Resales” helpful in your learning process, and we encourage you to read this if you haven’t done so already.

 Franchise Flippers is the premier franchise resale marketplace and resource center.
 Our franchise resales experts are dedicated to helping franchise buyers and sellers get win-win deals done.
-Visit us at www.franchiseflippers.com and learn how we can help you.
+To find great deals on franchises, check out our Franchise Resale Marketplace or visit us at www.franchiseflippers.com and learn how we can help you.